 Those of you in service-oriented countries may wonder what’s great about unsolicited water, but that had never happened to me before in over 25 years in the city.

 At the time of writing, Demel opens later than on my visit, so breakfast is now less of an option.
 Instead, go for cake, coffee and small meals.
-The reputation and popularity mean queues to get in are not rare.
+The reputation and popularity mean queues to get in are common.

-Demel’s coffee house salons offer appropriately elegant surrounds; enjoy the coffee house culture, and look down Kohlmarkt from inside, upstairs or outside (in warmer seasons) to see where Haydn used to live.
+Demel’s salons offer appropriately elegant surrounds to enjoy the coffee house culture.
+Window seats let you look down Kohlmarkt to where the composer Joseph Haydn used to live.

 How to get to Demel

-If you’re sightseeing in the centre, you’ll probably walk past Demel, since it’s just a few steps from Michaelerplatz and one end of the Hofburg palace.
+If you’re wandering through the centre, you’ll probably pass Demel, since it’s just a few steps from the Michaelerplatz end of the Hofburg palace.

 Subway: a short walk from Herrengasse station on the U3 line